ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Product catalog

-You can control to what extend users can access the Product catalog and all its related parts.
+You can control to what extend users can access the product catalog and all its related parts.

 ### Product type